 - Your Google My Business location you’ve listed is owner-verified.

-- The specific city and town that you are targeting is mentioned in the GMB landing page title.
+- The specific city and town that you’re targeting is mentioned in the GMB landing page title.

 - The Google My Business primary categories are consistent with your product and that they match a wide-ranging search category.

-- Fill out the important details – Apart from the business address phone number and business name, it is very important that you have an actual map on your website to show your precise location.
+- Fill out the important details – Apart from the business address phone number and business name, it also helps to showcase an actual map on your website to show your precise location.
 The code to add a map to your premises can be added to the contacts page on your website.
 Some of the information listed below will also be very useful to have on your website, and specifically, in the contacts webpage: